Glossary

 Aught: n., anything

-Avast: v., to stop or halt
+Avast: v., an order to stop or halt

 Awful: adj., inspiring wonder or fear